-16. DEFERRED COMPENSATION AND BENEFIT PLANS
+17. DEFERRED COMPENSATION AND BENEFIT PLANS

 The Company is a participant, in conjunction with other affiliates, in a defined benefit pension plan and post-retirement benefit plan sponsored by Banco Santander S.A., New York Branch (the "Plan Sponsor"), covering substantially all employees.
 Benefits are based on years of service and the average compensation during the five highest paid consecutive calendar years.
 The funding policy is to contribute the annual pension costs accrued, but not less than the Employee Retirement Income Security Act of 1974 minimum and not more than the maximum amount deductible for tax purposes.
 Allocations of plan costs, assets, actuarial gains, and elements of plan performance between the affiliates have been determined by an actuary.
 Effective December 31, 2010, the defined benefit pension plan was frozen.
-As of June 30, 2023, the Company had no share of pension liability.
+As of June 30, 2024, the Company had no share of pension liability.

-The Company also participates with other affiliates, in an employee deferred compensation plan sponsored by Santander Holdings USA, covering substantially all employees, which qualifies under Section 401(k) of the Internal Revenue Code.
+The Company also participates with other affiliates, in an employee deferred compensation plan sponsored by Santander Holdings USA, covering substantially all employees, which qualify under Section 401(k) of the Internal Revenue Code.

 In 2010, the Ultimate Parent established and approved a deferred compensation plan that the Company participates in.
-In accordance with the plan, distributions (whether payable in cash or shares of Ultimate Parent common stock) will be made in three equal installments over a three-year period, if the employee remains employed at the Company or an affiliate of Santander Group through the applicable payment date.
-Upon each award, the Company also makes upfront payment for the shares to be distributed in the future of \$2,431,827.
-At June 30, 2023, deferred compensation liability of \$3,850,538, was included in accrued compensation and benefits in the statement of financial condition.
+In accordance with the plan, distributions (whether payable in cash or shares of Ultimate Parent common stock) will be made in three equal installments over a three year period, if the employee remains employed at the Company or an affiliate of Santander Group through the applicable payment date.
+Upon each award, the Company also makes upfront payment for the shares to be distributed in the future of \$15,363,967 (see Note 11).
+At June 30, 2024, deferred compensation liability of \$7,787,024 was included in accrued expenses and other liabilities in the consolidated statement of financial condition.

-17. VARIABLE INTEREST ENTITIES
+18. VARIABLE INTEREST ENTITIES